 For example, the Canon EF 400mm f/2.8 L IS II USM Lens has a native MM of 0.17x.
 Adding a 1.4x extender to this lens increases the MM by 1.4x for a 0.24x.

 As indicated earlier in the review, the 200-400 L is also compatible with external extenders.
 With external extenders added, the 200-400 L lens' MM increases to 0.21, 0.29x and 0.30, 0.42x for the 1.4x and 2x extenders respectively.
 Those are rather impressive MM figures – especially for the resulting focal lengths – which are also impressive (see table near the beginning of this review).
-The overall image quality and AF speed performance of the possible extender combinations remains the big question for me.
-I will be taking a close look at this performance.

 |Model||Weight||Dimensions w/o Hood||Filter||Year|